curtis86/bb/README.md

 Title: This is my first post
 ID: 0

 New post created.
-Edit content file now? <y/n> y
+To create content for this post, edit: /opt/bb/repository/local/0/content

+# ./bb edit 0

 # ./bb set 0 publish